hanabi/hanabi.github.io/README.md

   * Bob *Chop Moves* his slot 4.
   * Bob discards the 1.
   * Bob's chop is now his slot 3.
-  * Cathy clues blues to Bob, which touches his slot 1 (the card he just drew) and his slot 4 (the card that was just chop moved).
+  * Cathy clues blue to Bob, which touches his slot 1 (the card he just drew) and his slot 4 (the card that was just chop moved).
   * Bob knows that the focus of the clue is always on the brand-new card introduced, so this is NOT chop-focus, and the focus of the clue is on slot 1.
   * Thus, Bob will play blue 2 from slot 1 on his next turn.
 * This move is most commonly done with a number 1 clue because it is likely that in the middle of a game, all of the 1's will be already played.
 But it could also be done with a number two 2 clue if all the 2's are already played / accounted for.
 Or, it could be done with a red clue if all of the red cards are already played / accounted for.
 And so forth.